1.0 Overview

 .

-After the connection is successful, you will get the list of keyrings from which you have to select the key ring that you want to configure for the GCP KMS group.
+- After the connection is successful, you will get the list of keyrings from which you have to select the key ring that you want to configure for the GCP KMS group.
 A key ring organizes keys in a specific Google Cloud location and allows you to manage access control on groups of keys.
-Figure 6: Select key ring

 Though testing the connection in the previous section is an optional step, you can save your group details even if the connection information might be incorrect or incomplete, you can edit these details later.
 Now, save your group details by clicking the SAVE button.

-Now you can see that there is an addition of the HSM/KMS tab in the group details, this tab shows the details about your KMS.
+You can now see that there is an addition of the HSM/KMS tab in the group details, this tab shows the details about your KMS.

 The HSM/KMS tab shows the details of the KMS that was added such as the service account email and key ring name of the GCP KMS.
 You can also edit the GCP connection details such as the Service account email and the Private key here.